-The new stakeholders for Schuil & Associates are, from front left to right — Doug Phillips, Arnel Koster, Scott Schuil; and from back left to right — Jonathan Verhoeven, Phil Heynen, Stephen Schuil.
-Photo contributed.
+Front, left to right — Doug Phillips, Arnel Koster, Scott Schuil; back, left to right — Jonathan Verhoeven, Phil Heynen and Stephen Schuil.
+Photo contributed

 As a Visalia real estate brokerage surpassed 36 years in business, the leadership began to evaluate what it would take to keep going for another 36 years.

 The three brothers who once owned Schuil & Associates Real Estate now share their executive positions with six other agents from the firm.
 They decided that in order to secure the business into the future, it would take getting their best producers involved in the leadership process.